Selling Your Home in California: Legal Aspects You Need to Know

 How to Communicate Effectively About Asbestos Concerns?

-CFor a deal to go smoothly, it’s important to be clear about asbestos.
+For a deal to go smoothly, it’s essential to be clear about asbestos.
 As part of their duty to share knowledge about asbestos, sellers can deal with possible problems and do the following:

-When you talk about asbestos, use easy words to make your point clear.
+When discussing asbestos, use easy words to clarify your point.

-- Giving Lots of Details: Talk about the results of any tests and the specifics of any work that was done to deal with asbestos.
+- Giving Lots of Details: Talk about the results of any tests and the specifics of any work done to deal with asbestos.

 - Taking Care of Buyers’ Concerns: To calm buyers’ fears and show that you care about being open, ask them questions.

-When sellers in the California real estate market use these tips, they can deal with asbestos problems in a way that is legal and moral.
+When California real estate market sellers use these tips, they can deal with asbestos problems legally and morally.

 Engaging Professionals During the Selling Process